Verification Status

 F12LandlockPolicy.v

-Least-privilege access flags, path-set closure, policy monotonicity (admits remain)
+Least-privilege access flags, Path set closure, Policy monotonicity

 Module Breakdown